How we use your information

 The Government has set out a number of data protection principles and rights for you that we must follow when using your personal data.
-These principles and rights are detailed in the General Data Protection Regulation.
-How we comply with these principles and rights is explained in our Babergh & Mid Suffolk Data Protection Policy and our Record Management Guidance.
+These principles and rights are detailed in the Data Protection Act 2018.
+How we comply with these principles and rights is explained in our Data Protection Policy

 Other legal requirements in regards to personal information

 Data Matching and the National Fraud Initiative (NFI)

 The information you give when you complete and return a form electronically or on paper will be held in accordance with current data protection legislation.